LGBTQ literature in El Salvador: 21st century

 The first Salvadorean novel with a gay protagonist was Más allá del horizonte (Beyond the horizon) (2002), by Julio Leiva, which tells the story of Salvador, a gay boy who decides to join the Farabundo Marti National Liberation Front during the time of the civil war.
 Salvador goes by the name of Jesus during his time in the guerrilla and when his comrades find out about his sexual orientation, they "promote" him to command in the front line of combat, as a way for him to be killed for his sexuality.
 Jesus manages to survive and, as a reward, he is sent to spy on an army colonel, but is captured and tortured.
 When his captors learn about his homosexuality, Jesús is victim of gang rape, but he does not confess to being part of the guerrilla.

 In 2005, Carlos Alberto Soriano's novel Ángeles Caídos (Fallen Angels) was published.
 The plot of this work follows the story of Nicolás, Anselmo and Renato, three gay men living in a city that resembles San Salvador in the early 1990s.
 The novel also portrays the cases of extreme violence against trans women at the time, who in the plot are attacked by members of youth gangs and by unknown men who shoot them from vehicles.
-Some publications of the time continued to portray LGBT people in a pejorative way, such as the novel Cualquier forma de morir (2006), by Rafael Menjívar Ochoa, whose gay protagonist is described as "mentally ill" and a pedophile.
+Some publications of the time continued to portray LGBTQ people in a pejorative way, such as the novel Cualquier forma de morir (2006), by Rafael Menjívar Ochoa, whose gay protagonist is described as "mentally ill" and a pedophile.